 While the box was practical, it didn’t quite match the premium feel of the DK1’s case.
 Oculus took a meticulous approach to packaging, with each item individually wrapped and sealed in tailor-made bags.
 This extends to all components, ranging from the Rift headset to the ‘B’ eyecups, and even to the positional tracking camera.

-For those who prefer a written inventory over a video walkthrough, or those in need of a quick reference, here’s a list of what the box contained:
+For those who prefer a written inventory over a video walkthrough, or those in need of a quick reference.

 - Oculus Rift DK2 Headset (with a detachable cable)